anubra266/choc-autocomplete/example/API.md

     }
     ```
 - suggestWhenEmpty &mdash; If the suggestions shoud show when the input is Empty. - It is used when the input is focused. default(false)
+- renderEmpty &mdash; Component to render when no match is found.
+Pass null, to just close the menu

 ## AutoCompleteList